csu-cs/csci-315/docs/lectures/02-unix-compilation.md

 ==2615==
 ==2615== HEAP SUMMARY:
-==2615==     in use at exit: 0 bytes in 0 blocks ==2615==   total heap usage: 1 allocs, 1 frees, 4,096 bytes allocate
+==2615==     in use at exit: 0 bytes in 0 blocks ==2615==   total heap usage: 1 allocs, 1 frees, 4,096 bytes allocated
 ```

-Well that tells us the error, but where is it?
+Well, that tells us the error, but where is it?

 ### Getting A Little More Help